qvshuo/HiddenBar/README.md

 Hidden Bar helps you hide menu bar items for a cleaner, more minimal macOS experience.

-This project is a rewritten version of [dwarvesf/hidden](https://github.com/dwarvesf/hidden).
+This project is a modern rewrite of [dwarvesf/hidden](https://github.com/dwarvesf/hidden).

 ## Installation